leawlb/conserved_signatures_bonemarrow/README.md

 Some metadata must be downloaded or generated manually.

 - Four Cell Ranger reference genomes for species-specific alignment, generated from downloaded fasta and gtf files (http://ftp.ensembl.org/pub/release-94/) using Cell Ranger v3.1.0 mkref function.
-These can be made available upon request to l.woelbert[at]dkfz-heidelberg.de:
+These can also be made available upon request to l.woelbert[at]dkfz-heidelberg.de:
   - GRCm38 (Ensembl release 94)
   - CAST_EiJ_v1 (Ensembl release 94)
   - SPRET_EiJ_v1 (Ensembl release 94)